 Tools you may need:

-How To Make Chicken With Creamy Peach Sauce
+How To Make Creamy Peach Chicken

 - Heat butter and olive oil in a pan to medium-high heat and cook the chicken breasts thoroughly, to an internal temperature of 165 degrees.